Why talk to your patients about clinical trials

-- 77% of patients who participate in a trial learned about it from their health care provider
+- 77% of patients who participate in a trial learned about it from their health care professionals

-- 32% of patients who participated in clinical trials reported that their health care providers took the time to explain the trial clearly
+- 32% of patients who participated in clinical trials reported that their health care professional took the time to explain the trial clearly

 Providing resources to help your patients make informed decisions about involvement in research promotes understanding of the benefits and risks of participation.